qu-cipher/telegram-support-bot-js/README.md

 # Telegram Support Bot by HidroCyber
-Before you use, install telegraf.js for using, just run "start.bat"
+Before you use, install telegraf.js. \n for using, just run "start.bat"